Narcissists use emotional abuse as a way of controlling another person by using a person’s emotions against them to serve the narcissist’s needs.

 They have unrealistic expectations of you, expecting you to always put them first, even before your own health.
 It doesn’t matter how ill you are or what you have going on.
 They expect you to drop everything to serve them.
 They will criticise you for not helping them out, and when you do drop everything for them, what you do will never be good enough.
 They’ll not show you any gratitude; however, they’ll expect eternal gratitude from you to guilt-trip you.
 “After all, I’ve done for you.”
 Narcissists only do for others to gain something in return.

 If you are still with or around an emotional manipulator, work on finding a safe way out.
 Narcissistic people can act in many ways when you no longer play their games, and your safety comes first.

 No contact, if you can not go, no contact, recognise the games they play as their games, don’t react, limited contact and grey rock.

 Recognise you can not help them see the light, no one can rescue them, and you have to be the one to rescue you.

 Learn to stop blaming yourself, don’t listen to your inner critic, which is often the voice of the emotional abuser who planted those doubts within you.
 Confidence comes from within by taking steps to learn new things, learning from mistakes and going again until you achieve, then once you achieve, recognise your actions and learn more.

-Learn your values and beliefs, what’s important to you, then create your boundaries around those.
+Learn your values and beliefs, and what’s important to you, then create your boundaries around those.

 Self-care.
 Start doing all the things you love to do that the narcissist wouldn’t let you do.

-Listen to your instincts, listen to your feelings, let them guide you.
+Listen to your instincts, listen to your feelings, and let them guide you.
 When you feel like you can’t trust another and they claim “you have trust issues, you’re too hung up on your past.”
-They are dismissing and invalidating most often your perfect, valid feelings.
+They are dismissing and invalidating, most often, your perfect, valid feelings.
 You can not trust someone who uses your emotions to make you feel worse about yourself.